It’s EASY making pita bread from scratch! You will enjoy eating and using this traditional puffy pocket bread, for appetizers or sandwiches!

 Do you ever see a recipe and think to yourself “Hmmm…that might be kinda fun to try?”
-Well, to be honest, making pita bread had never been high on my bucket list…until I saw a recipe for homemade pita bread posted on Pinterest.
-So here is a Pita Bread DIY!
+Well, to be honest, making pita bread had never been high on my bucket list, and I was curious HOW to make it…then I saw a recipe for homemade pita bread posted on Pinterest, and made it.
+It was so fantastic, I want to share the recipe, so…here is a Pita Bread DIY!

 They are actually very easy to make; there is something quite satisfying about seeing a flat little circle of dough puff up like the Stay Puft (yes, I did have to look up how to spell this!)
 Marshmallow Man in the movie Ghostbusters.

 Sure hope you will give these a try… I think you will enjoy making them… AND eating them!

 Thank you for visiting this website.
 I appreciate you using some of your valuable time to do so.
 If you’re interested, I publish a newsletter 2 times per month (1st and 15th) with all the latest recipes, and other fun info.
 I would be honored to have you join our growing list of subscribers, so you never miss a great recipe!

 There is a Newsletter subscription box on the top right side (or bottom) of each blog post, depending on the device you use, where you can easily submit your e-mail address (only) to be included in my mailing list.

 You Can Also Find Me On Social Media:

 It's EASY making pita bread from scratch!
 You will enjoy this puffy pocket bread, for appetizers or sandwiches!

 - 1 Tablespoon active yeast